Aman-ydav/ai-size-predictor/README.md

 # AI Size Predictor

+Basically, this is a class assignment that we have to make for under our curriculum.
 An AI-powered clothing size prediction system that helps users find their perfect fit across different brands.

 ## Features